FREE PRIORITY SHIPPING ON ORDERS OVER $400!

-Back in the 1980s, rappers in the Northeast began wearing grillz.
+Back in the 1980s, rappers in the Northeast began wearing custom grillz.
 Some of the Wu-Tang Clan’s members even had specially designed fang-like grillz crafted so that they could properly represent their legendary rap group’s infamous logo.
-Sometime in the 90s, the style seemed to fade, but it returned more noticeably than ever the form of gold and diamonds in the Southern rap circuit.
+Sometime in the 90s, the style seemed to fade, but it returned more noticeably than ever in the form of gold and diamonds in the Southern rap circuit.

 After Nelly’s smash hit “Grillz” they seem to grow even more popular.
 Other than the obvious contributors, Nelly, Paul Wall, Ali & Gipp, one man claims to have influenced the Grammy nominated collaboration: Johnny Dang.
 There may be some truth to this claim, though, as aside from the group of artists rapping and the girls dancing, TV Johnny is one of the few cameos in the video.
 He also appeared alongside Paul Wall on stage for the performance of the hit song on several occasions.